 Beyond its urban attractions, Seattle is a gateway to the stunning Pacific Northwest, with its mountains, forests, and islands.
 Seattle’s blend of innovative spirit, cultural landmarks, and natural beauty makes it a standout destination for those seeking the best places to visit in the USA.

-Attractions & Things to Do in Seattle, USA
+Attractions & Things to Do in Seattle, United States

 1. Space Needle